Skip to main content

 Tip: It is recommended to set up the check printing settings first.
 You can read more about that here: Set Up Check Printing.

 2. On the Print Checks page, use the drop-down menus under Account and select the bank account you want to print checks from.
+If you want to print all checks from all your bank accounts at once, click the X next to the shown bank account to clear the field.

 3. A list of checks will appear from expenses, bill payments, and refunds you created from the bank account.
 Select the checks you would like to print from the list.
 Then click the Preview Checks button.